 Sexual problems are often experienced by people with MS, but they are very common in the general population as well.
 Sexual arousal begins in the central nervous system, as the brain sends messages to the sexual organs along nerves running through the spinal cord.
 If MS damages these nerve pathways, sexual response — including arousal and orgasm — can be directly affected.
 Sexual problems also stem from MS symptoms such as fatigue or spasticity, as well as from psychological factors relating to self-esteem and mood changes.

-In a recent study, 63 percent of people with MS reported that their sexual activity had declined since their diagnosis.
+In a study of people with MS, 63 percent reported that their sexual activity had declined since their diagnosis.
 Other surveys of persons with MS suggest that as many as 91 percent of men and 72 percent of women may be affected by sexual problems.
 Ignoring these problems can lead to major losses in quality of life.
 Yet both individuals and healthcare professionals are often slow to bring up the subject.

 The emotional factors relating to changes in sexual function are quite complex.
 They may involve loss of self-esteem, depression, anxiety, anger and/or the stress of living with a chronic illness.
-Counseling — for both partners — by a mental health professional or trained sexual therapist can address both physiologic and psychological issues.
+Counseling — for you and your partner — by a mental health professional or trained sexual therapist can address both physiologic and psychological issues.

 Both men and women with MS may experience difficulty achieving orgasm or loss of libido.
-They and their partners can benefit from instruction in alternative means of sexual stimulation, such as the use of a vibrator, to overcome slow arousal and impaired sensation.
+You and your partner can benefit from instruction in alternative means of sexual stimulation to overcome slow arousal and impaired sensation.
 Abnormal sensations and spasms can often be controlled through use of medication.
 Techniques such as intermittent catheterization or medication can control urinary leakage during intercourse.

 Men may additionally have difficulty achieving or maintaining an erection (by far the most common problem), reduced sensation in the penis and difficulty achieving ejaculation.
 Erectile dysfunction may be addressed through: